 CT produces data that can be manipulated in order to demonstrate various bodily structures based on their ability to absorb the X-ray beam.
 Although, historically, the images generated were in the axial or transverse plane, perpendicular to the long axis of the body, modern scanners allow this volume of data to be reformatted in various planes or even as volumetric (3D) representations of structures.

-Virtual colonoscopy (VC, also called CT colonography or CT pneumocolon) is a medical imaging procedure which uses x-rays and computers to produce two- and three-dimensional images of the colon (large intestine) from the lowest part, the rectum, all the way to the lower end of the small intestine and display them on a screen.
+Virtual colonoscopy (VC), also called CT colonography or CT pneumocolon, is a medical imaging procedure which uses X-Rays and computers to produce two and three-dimensional images of the colon (large intestine) from the lowest part, the rectum, all the way to the lower end of the small intestine and display them on a screen.
 The procedure is used to diagnose colon and bowel disease, including polyps, diverticulosis and cancer.
-VC is performed via computed tomography (CT).
+VC is performed via CT.
 It may be performed following a conventional or optic colonoscopy (OC).
 Both OC and VC require bowel preparation with laxatives.
 The bowel requires insufflation with air using a tube placed in the rectum before the procedure.
 A muscle relaxant is given and there may be some discomfort to inflate the nose enough to allow optimal viewing.
 A virtual colonoscopy can provide 3D reconstructed endoluminal views of the bowel.

 At Queensland Radiology Specialists, we are continuing to offer a range of bulk billing CT Scan services for Medicare eligible patients.